-- Increase of water levels on the short term due to expected precipitations at the end of the week.
-A decrease of water levels is to be expected on the long term due to management of upstream control structures which will prioritize the formation of stable ice covers. - Uncertainties on expected lowest water levels can be provided on demand.
+- Gradual decrease of water levels for the following weeks.
+A decrease of water levels is to be expected on the long term due to management of upstream control structures which will prioritize the formation of stable ice covers. - 2.
+Uncertainties on expected lowest water levels can be provided on demand.